nickywongdong/wombat/documentation/USER_GUIDE.md

 The Raspberry Pi camera controllers may have booted before the Jetson and were unable to connect to the Jetson's AP network to broadcast their stream.
 Cycling the power of the Raspberry Pis while the Jetson is on should alleviate the problem.

 ### Where is my master_log.csv?
 A master data log with all AHRS data associated with the appropriate OBD time slots will only be assembled upon exiting Axolotl.
-Please Axolotl using the X button and not attempting process kill from the command line by the `kill` command or otherwise.
+Please close Axolotl using the X button and not attempting process kill from the command line by the `kill` command or otherwise.

 ### Why are OBD logs not being produced even with a Bluetooth dongle connected?
 The OBD2 dongle may not be paired and connected correctly.
 Please try the connection using third-party OBD2 software ([OBD Auto Doctor](https://www.obdautodoctor.com/download?) is a good one).
-If the problem persists, please contact or submit a support ticket.
+If the problem persists, please contact or submit an issue.

 ### Why do I not have an RDS option on the FM menu?
 You may not have configured GQRX correctly.
 You can reconfigure GQRX from scratch by deleting the GQRX configuration file by executing `rm -f /home/nvidia/.config/gqrx/default.conf` from the terminal.
 Then, run GQRX on its own from the Ubuntu applications drawer.
-Once the antenna has been configured, navigate to the View menu and check RDS; the RDS tab should now be displayed in GQRX.
+Once the antenna has been configured, navigate to the View menu and check RDS.
+Quit GQRX; settings should be saved for GQRX in Axolotl.